Tier 2 (General) visas UK

 - The job offer has a total salary package of at least £153,300.

-Applicants who are submitting their application in person can do this at one of the Public Enquiry Offices (PE)) by using the premium service.
+The Tier 2 (General) visa applicants who are submitting their application in person can do this at one of the Public Enquiry Offices (PE)) by using the premium service.
 Applicants will enrol applicants’ biometric information at the same time as making their application.

 The Immigration Health Surcharge (IHS) was introduced by the Home Office on 6th April 2015.
 People (non-EEA) coming to the UK for more than six months have to pay this health surcharge as a part of their immigration application towards the National Health Service (healthcare in the UK).